logmatic/logmatic-js/README.md

       // OPTIONAL init methods
       // add some meta attributes in final JSON logmatic.setMetas({'userId': '1234'});
-      // fwd any error using 'exception' as JSON attr logmatic.setSendErrors('exception');
+      // fwd any error using 'error' as JSON attr logmatic.setSendErrors('error');
       // fwd any console log using 'severity' as JSON attr logmatic.setSendConsoleLogs('severity');
       // resolve client IP and copy it @ 'client.IP'